darwinia-network/bridger/README.md

 beneficiary = "0x0000000000000000000000000000000000000000000000000000000000000000"
 ```

-Comment out if you don't want any reward of relaying.
+Comment out if you don't want to relay authorities change messages to Ethereum (which sends transactions on Ethereum and consumes gas fee), and of course, you will not get rewards.

 ## Usage